USS Nimitz: 2010s

 The BBC reported that Nimitz was located in the Persian Gulf, ready to contribute to an operation against Syria when President Obama ordered a military strike.
-Two days later it was reported that the carrier task group had been re-routed westwards across the Arabian Sea.
+Two days later, it reported that the carrier task group had been rerouted westwards across the Arabian Sea.

-It was reported that Nimitz, after eight months at sea, transited the Suez Canal on 20 October 2013 into the U.S. 6th Fleet area of responsibility, where the Navy intended to keep her for a few weeks conducting joint training with allied nations before returning home.
+Nimitz, after eight months at sea, reportedly transited the Suez Canal on 20 October 2013, into the U.S. 6th Fleet area of responsibility, where the Navy intended to keep her for a few weeks, conducting joint training with allied nations before returning home.
 Nimitz returned to Everett on 16 December 2013.

-In late 2014, following the completion of work up qualifications, Nimitz participated in her first deployment, a two-week multi-national fleet exercise involving the Third Fleet, as well as ships from the Royal Canadian Navy and JMSDF.
-Following the conclusion of the exercise, on 3 November the first F-35C Lightning II to land on an aircraft carrier recovered aboard Nimitz to begin a two-week Development Testing I deployment.
-This saw a pair of aircraft from VX-23 undertaking carrier operations of launch, recovery and handling aboard ship in both day and night conditions.
+In late 2014, following the completion of work-up qualifications, Nimitz participated in her first deployment, a two-week multinational fleet exercise involving the Third Fleet, as well as ships from the Royal Canadian Navy and JMSDF.
+Following the conclusion of the exercise on 3 November, the first F-35C Lightning II to land on an aircraft carrier recovered aboard Nimitz to begin a two-week Development Testing I deployment.
+This had a pair of aircraft from VX-23 undertaking carrier operations of launch, recovery, and handling aboard ship in both day and night conditions.
 The initial deployment was completed on 14 November 2014.
 In 2015, Nimitz transferred to Bremerton to undergo a 16-month maintenance cycle.

 On 1 June 2017, Nimitz left Naval Base Kitsap for her next scheduled deployment.
 This deployment was against ISIS in Iraq and Syria.
 Her F/A-18s played an important role in the Battle of Tal Afar, providing precision air support for advancing Iraqi soldiers.

-On 1 March 2018, Nimitz entered dry dock at Puget Sound Naval Shipyard for ten months of overhaul.
+On 1 March 2018, Nimitz entered dry dock at Puget Sound Naval Shipyard for 10 months of overhaul.

 2020s

-COVID-19 pandemic

-In April 2020, the coronavirus was reported to have spread to Nimitz when the first case was reported on 7 April.
+In April 2020, a coronavirus (likely COVID-19) was reported to have spread to Nimitz when the first case was reported on 7 April.
 One sailor had received a positive result the previous week after exhibiting symptoms, and was subsequently placed in isolation and removed from the ship.
 Another crew member also tested positive, but was reported to have not been working on the ship.
 On 27 April, Nimitz completed a 27-day quarantine and began COMPTUEX training.